 Board to Romantic Circles Web Project, August 1997.

 North American Society for the Study of Romanticism

 C18-L (interdisciplinary, international Eighteenth-Century Studies Online Group).

 The Rise of Animals and Descent of Man, 1660-1800: Toward Posthumanism in British Literature between Descartes and Darwin.
-In production, forthcoming from University of Delaware Press/Rowman and Littlefield, December 2017.
+University of Delaware Press/Rowman and Littlefield, November 2017.

 Uneasy Feelings: Literature, the Passions, and Class from Neoclassicism to Romanticism.
 AMS Studies in the Eighteenth Century 37.
 New York: AMS Press, 2001.

 “Fervent Bees, Lusty Bulls, Human Insects, and Animal Fellowship in the Seasons: Thomson’s Revisionist Georgic Fauna.”
 For the The Genres of James Thomson’s Seasons, ed.
 Sandro Jung and Kwinten van de Walle (Ghent University).
 Forthcoming, under contract, University of Delaware Press.

 “Poetic Enthusiasm.”
 A Companion to Eighteenth-Century Poetry.
 Ed.
 Christine Gerard.